 I have a PhD from Manchester, an MBA from Cass Business School and a first degree in Psychology from Newcastle.
 I write on the topic of bullying at work and negative behaviour for professional and academic publications.
-I am particularly interested in prevention strategies for organisations.
-This has led to becoming interested in non-pay motivators - purpose, meaning, socialisation and other reasons for the enjoyment of work.
+I am particularly interested in prevention strategies and lectures internationally.

 My background is in workplace bullying, with a speciality in interventions at the organisational level.
 The main study I am involved with currently is with a very large private UK company (100,000+ staff) where a PhD student is evaluating an intervention to mobilise peer support (bystanders) against bullying, working with social norms.